Floris-DW/8CC00group7/README.md

         1. SMILES (string)
         2. PKM2_inhibition (binary, inhibition = 1, no_inhibition = 0)
         3. ERK2_inhibition (binary, inhibition = 1, no_inhibition = 0)
+    The data is first preprocessed te be used in training, as is detailed inside the Notebook.
+Thereafter, the untested molecule data will be prepared similarly, to allow for the model to make predictions.
+At the end EDA techniques that were used to characterize data qualities, but were not incorperated in feature selection.

     To execute the PCA Analysis notebook the following files are required:
         'cleaned_2d_descriptors'
         Consist of: